ewels/clusterflow/README.md

 		* Custom modules in `~/clusterflow/modules/` weren't being found
 		* General code clean-ups all over the place
 * v0.1
 	* The first public release of Cluster Flow, although it's been in use at the Babraham Institute for around 6 months.
-It's been in heavy d
+It's been in heavy development throughout that time and is now approaching a state of being relatively stable.

 Credits